Half-life

 Half-life (symbol t_{½}) is the time required for a quantity (of substance) to reduce to half of its initial value.
 The term is commonly used in nuclear physics to describe how quickly unstable atoms undergo radioactive decay or how long stable atoms survive.
 The term is also used more generally to characterize any type of exponential (or, rarely, non-exponential) decay.
 For example, the medical sciences refer to the biological half-life of drugs and other chemicals in the human body.
-The converse of half-life (in exponential growth) is doubling time.
+The converse of half-life is doubling time, an exponential property which increases by a factor of 2 rather than reducing by that factor.

 The original term, half-life period, dating to Ernest Rutherford's discovery of the principle in 1907, was shortened to half-life in the early 1950s.
 Rutherford applied the principle of a radioactive element's half-life in studies of age determination of rocks by measuring the decay period of radium to lead-206.

 Half-life is constant over the lifetime of an exponentially decaying quantity, and it is a characteristic unit for the exponential decay equation.
 The accompanying table shows the reduction of a quantity as a function of the number of half-lives elapsed.

 Probabilistic nature

 A half-life often describes the decay of discrete entities, such as radioactive atoms.
 In that case, it does not work to use the definition that states "half-life is the time required for exactly half of the entities to decay".
 For example, if there is just one radioactive atom, and its half-life is one second, there will not be "half of an atom" left after one second.

 Instead, the half-life is defined in terms of probability: "Half-life is the time required for exactly half of the entities to decay on average".
 In other words, the probability of a radioactive atom decaying within its half-life is 50%.

-For example, the image on the right is a simulation of many identical atoms undergoing radioactive decay.
+For example, the accompanying image is a simulation of many identical atoms undergoing radioactive decay.
 Note that after one half-life there are not exactly one-half of the atoms remaining, only approximately, because of the random variation in the process.
 Nevertheless, when there are many identical atoms decaying (right boxes), the law of large numbers suggests that it is a very good approximation to say that half of the atoms remain after one half-life.

 Various simple exercises can demonstrate probabilistic decay, for example involving flipping coins or running a statistical computer program.